MostafaGalal1/Designing-Data-Intensive-Applications-Summary/README.md

 Automatic failover process:
 1. `Determining leader failure`: Nodes bounce messages from time to time between each other. if node didn't respond for some time, it is declared dead.
 2. `Choosing new leader`: Usually done through election process (consensus) or appointed by a previously elected controller node.
 The best candidate is usually replica with most up-to-date copy minimizing data loss.
-3. `Reconfiguring the system`: Cients need to send their write requests to new leader, other followers need to take changes from new leader.
+3. `Reconfiguring the system`: Clients need to send their write requests to new leader, other followers need to take changes from new leader.
 If old leader comes back. the system must force it to step down and become a follower.

+---

+### Implementation of Replication Logs

+`empty`

+---

+### Problems with Replication Lag